|

 Fisherfield Five(Six) Route |

-I had hoped to reprise the walk earlier this year with John but the aches in my hips and legs had made even my daily local hills a struggle so I had to pass.
-Fisherfield had been the first two day expedition during my first Munro round in 1990.
+I had hoped to reprise the walk earlier this year with John, but the aches in my hips and legs had made even my daily local hills a struggle, so I had to pass.
+Fisherfield had been the first two-day expedition during my first Munro round in 1990.
 On a glorious May Bank holiday, we had driven up, climbed An Teallach, slept in the Shenavall Bothy and then climbed the six hills that Gregor was doing today.
-They took 12 hours including the walk out to Corrie Hallie and on to Dundonnell.
-All food had been sold in the hotel but they made some sandwiches for us whilst we rehydrated with some beers.
+They took 12 hours, including the walk out to Corrie Hallie and on to Dundonnell.
+All food had been sold in the hotel, but they made some sandwiches for us whilst we rehydrated with some beers.
 We camped on the way to Braemore in my old Good Companions Tent, and climbed A' Chailleach and Sgurr Breac the next morning before heading north.

-In 2001, Gregor was nearing the end of his Munro round and the two of us went up in August, climbed An Teallach on a dull windy day.
-We started the Fisherfield round getting as far as the bealach between A' Mhaighdean and Ruadh Stac Mor where we slept in a cave, the wind was too strong to erect the tent.
-It rained all night and most of the next day and we thought of bailing out but after climbing A' Mhaighdean and Ruadh Stac Mor, we decided to give it a go and managed to complete the round in dire conditions before going to the Sail Mor bunkhouse to recover.
+In 2001, Gregor was nearing the end of his Munro round, and the two of us went up in August, climbed An Teallach on a dull, windy day.
+We started the Fisherfield round, getting as far as the bealach between A' Mhaighdean and Ruadh Stac Mor, where we slept in a cave; the wind was too strong to erect the tent.
+It rained all night and most of the next day; we thought of bailing out, but after climbing A' A'Mhaighdean and Ruadh Stac Mor the next morning, we decided to give it a go and managed to complete the round in dire conditions before going to the Sail Mor bunkhouse to recover.

-I was with Mark and John in May 2005 on a week when we climbed 28 Munros, starting with An Teallach and then Fisherfield after a camp by Lochan na Brathan below Sail Liath.
-We started the Fisherfield round at 6 am, in sparkling conditions that continued until we were on the ascent towards A' Mhaighdean.
-We arrived at the summit as the heavens opened, and it continued nonstop as we went over Ruadh Stac Mor and took the excellent stalker's path back to Shenavall.
-The tents that were washed out by the fierce rain and sleeping bags had operated like blotting paper.
+gI was with Mark and John in May 2005 on a week when we climbed 28 Munros.
+We drove up and climbed An Teallach in the afternoon and camped by Lochan na Brathan below Sail Liath.
+We started the Fisherfield round at 6 am, the next morning, in sparkling conditions that continued until we were on the ascent towards A' Mhaighdean.
+We arrived at the summit as the heavens opened, and it continued nonstop as we went over Ruadh Stac Mor and took the excellent stalker's path back to Shenavall in a thunderstorm.
+The tents had been washed out by the fierce rain, and our sleeping bags had operated like blotting paper.
 We bundled them up and retreated to the Sail Mor bunkhouse, where a group of French walkers kindly shared their pasta with us.

 |